ansible/awx-operator/docs/user-guide/advanced-configuration/mesh-ingress.md

   external_hostname: <fqdn for mesh ingress>
 ```

+!!! tip
+    AWX Operator supports both API groups `traefik.io` and `traefik.containo.us` in `ingress_api_version` for Traefik, but it is recommended to use `traefik.io` since `traefik.containo.us` is deprecated in Traefik v2.10 and is removed in Traefik v3.
+Refer to [Traefik documentation](https://doc.traefik.io/traefik/migration/v2/#v210) for more information about deprecation.

+    If you can't see any IngressRouteTCP resources by `kubectl` command after deploying mesh ingress, you should fully qualify the resource name with API group, `kubectl get ingressroutetcp.traefik.io` or `kubectl get traefik.containo.us` for example.

 ### On Kubernetes with User managed Ingress

 To deploy a mesh ingress on Kubernetes cluster, create the AWXMeshIngress resource on the namespace where your AWX instance is running on.